nackdai/aten/README.md

   - Only Area Light
 - Scene Definition by XML
   - Can not specify all definitions.
-- Only for Windows.
-  - Only for Visual Studio 2015.
 - There are some Japanese comments...

 ## Under Construction Works